-Oh, you spot on Stephen.
-And this is why it's fascinating when you see an athlete return after a lengthy period of really not doing the normal training and they go out and they PV and they PV again and they PB again and and our that happening just like well, you know, you're actually using your energetic resources to go where you want to go. instead of actually you pushing against your own handbrake.
-It's dancers and athletes, the people who have said to me, like the muscles should feel hard, you know, when I'm lying, they're lying on your plane and like, well, if you're lying on my plane, they should feel like butter.
-You know, that that's there's, there's no need for this tension, because you're just using something that's not appropriate and not necessary.
+Oh, you're spot on, Steven.
+And this is why it's fascinating when you see an athlete return after a lengthy period of really not doing the normal training and they go out and they PB and they PB again and they PB again and how is that happening?
+Just like well, you know, you're actually using your energetic resources to go where you want to go instead of actually you pushing against your own handbrake.
+It's dancers and athletes, the people who have said to me, like the muscles should feel hard, you know, when I'm lying, they're lying on your plinth and like, well, if you're lying on my plinth, they should feel like butter.
+You know, there's no need for this tension, because you're just using something that's not appropriate and not necessary.
 You could let it go.
-Because, you know, efficiency is what we were designed to, for, you know, we're designed to have brain efficiency.
+Because efficiency is what we were designed for, you know, we're designed to have brain efficiency.
 We're designed to have physical efficiency, and then we happily train ourselves right out of it.

-presenting an interesting observation or Moment.
+Pip has sent in interesting observation or comment.
 Pip says that it strikes her that this is a bit like when a baby misses, for example, the crawling phase, and you have to take them back as an adult and get them through the developmental stage that they missed.
 Does that ring true with you?

 Oh, I think that's brilliant.
-It's it's absolutely spot on.
+It's absolutely spot on.
 It's the same, exactly the same kind of idea.
 And to be honest, it's getting worse.
-Because any child with any, any kind of smidgen of talent gets sucked into an academy programme.
+Because any child with any kind of smidgen of talent gets sucked into an academy programme.
 And suddenly, they're not really learning the logic of their bodies anymore.
 They're doing drills, and they're doing exercises that have been cognitively taught.
 And they're not really learning how to manage their own centre of gravity effectively.
-And all those wonderful lessons that happened, you know, when kids were allowed to be free range, and do all sorts of things and have to jump over creeks, and down from trees, and all of those kinds of things which are missing from for a child now.
-And it's interesting, as it is such an interesting observation, because imagine if you've got a 28 year old professional athlete sitting there, and you look at them and think Well, yes, actually, you just can't manage your own centre of gravity, whether it's on two feet or one foot.
+And all those wonderful lessons that happened, you know, when kids were allowed to be free range, and do all sorts of things and have to jump over creeks, and down from trees, and all of those kinds of things which are missing for a child now.
+And it's interesting, as it is such an interesting observation, because imagine if you've got a 28 year old professional athlete sitting there, and you look at them and think well, yes, actually, you just can't manage your own centre of gravity, whether it's on two feet or one foot.
 And fundamentally, if you haven't got that, no matter what sport you're in, it's pretty difficult to progress without trying to compensate for that with a lot of increased tension.
 I love that observation.

 I'm going to leave you to move on.

 Okay.
 That's fine.

 The last time I dragged you down too many rabbit holes, and we didn't get the content out.